Safe Pregnancy Skincare: Top 5 Ingredients You Need to Avoid

 1. Benzoyl Peroxide

-This is one of the most commonly used ingredient in over the counter acne treatments.
-While concentration below 2.5 percent is generally considered safe during pregnancy, a higher concentration can be absorbed and metabolized into the skin and potentially into the bloodstream.
+This is one of the most commonly used ingredients in over the counter acne treatments.
+While concentration below 2.5 percent is generally considered safe during pregnancy, higher concentrations can be absorbed and metabolized into the skin and potentially into the bloodstream.

 2. Salicylic Acid